flavioAlvarezD/marketPricesMatcher/README.md

 Let's suposse we have an ecommerce.
 It really doesn't matter what is about.
 But I did this project with a videogame ecommerce store in mind.
 We need at all times to be aware of the competitiveness of our prices.
 If there was a rank of stores based on their prices, what place in said rank should be assigned to our store?
 How many of our products have the best price on the market?
-How much is the price difference between our producta and those that have the best price?
+How much is the price difference between our product and those that have the best price?
 Well, my Price Matcher solves all of this questions in a nice dashboard

 Why did I make the matcher this way?